luismart/IslandoraFJM/README.md

 # Islandora FJM Library
-This is a .NET library developed at [Fundación Juan March](http://www.march.es) to interact with Islandora´s core elements such as Fedora, Solr and RISearch.
+This is a .NET library developed at [Fundación Juan March](http://www.march.es) (Madrid,Spain) to interact with Islandora´s core elements such as Fedora, Solr and RISearch.
 Initially only a few modules and classes are included in this library but we planned to release more.
 The modules and classes included in this release are:

 * **ModuleVariables** - here we need to define all variables such as paths, default namespaces, fedora username&password, etc